 The flat top has control buttons on it for skipping tracks and changing the volume.
 And there's no aux input.
 But, like most smart speakers, you can start listening to music on your phone and easily send it over to the Galaxy Home.
 You can also control music with Bixby.
 Samsung spent a lot of time talking about Bixby, which isn't as well received as, say, Google Assistant, but Samsung still wants to make it a thing.

-You’ll be able to say “Hi, Bixby” to access Samsung’s assistant and ask it many of the same things you can already do on Samsung's phones.
+You’ll be able to say "Hi, Bixby" to access Samsung’s assistant and ask it many of the same things you can already do on Samsung's phones.
 Whether it remains only about Bixby remains to be seen - with rumours that Samsung is going to offer Google Assistant on its televisions.
 Will it offer Google Assistant on its speakers too?

 Amazon Echo has Amazon Music.
 Apple has Apple Music.
 And Google has YouTube Music.
 But Samsung is going to ride on Spotify.
 It has a long-term partnership with the company, and plans to add Spotify to not only Galaxy Home but also many of its other products, even fridges.